This section lists county associations of Essex providing details about each one and what resources and publications they offer.

 The association was established in 1978 to promote and encourage interest in genealogy.
 They cater for people who have South West Essex ancestry.
 They plan visits to archives and museums and discuss topics at workshops.

-In addition, they have a large collection of records and magazines and are involved with the transcription of local records and memorial inscriptions.
+The Society has a large collection of records and magazines and are involved with the transcription of local records and memorial inscriptions.

 Databases that can be searched on their site include: